nirvannar/DisasterResponsePipeline/IntroReadMe.md

 ## Installation <a name="Installation"></a>
 The code should run with no issues using Python version 3.6.3 using Jupyter Notebook server version 5.7.0 in the Udacity Project Workspace.
-Packages that were imported include NumPy, Pandas, matplotlib.pyplot,  were used.
+Packages that were imported include Pandas,sqlite3, sqlalchemy create_engine, NumPy,  matplotlib.pyplot,  were used.